Royal Lao Air Force: Under General Sourith

 In 1969, the RLAF's advisors started a couple of programs aimed at raising the T-28 pilots' morale.
 Most immediate was a combat pay bonus paid for every strike sortie flown.
 Escape and evasion training was also offered in Hua Hin, Thailand; it also doubled as seaside R&R. However, with no stand-down, operations continued.
 On 27 June 1969, the advanced RLAF base at Muang Soui was overrun by North Vietnamese sappers and infantry.
-On 11 July 1969, the most famous of the Hmong pilots, Captain Lee Lue, was shot down and killed after flying over 1,000 combat sorties in less than 18 months.
+On 11 July 1969, the most famous of the RLAF's Hmong pilots, Captain Lee Lue, was shot down and killed after flying over 1,000 combat sorties in less than 18 months.
 Between April and September 1969, the first two Lao forward air controllers were trained.
-In late 1969, the Hmong mercenaries on the ground, supported by RLAF and U. S. air strikes, recaptured most of the Plaine des Jarres.
+In late 1969, the Hmong mercenaries on the ground, supported by RLAF and U. S. air strikes, recaptured most of the Plain of Jars.
 The first three AC-47 Spooky gunships were received from the U. S. and Vietnamese Air Forces, and the first missions flown on 5 September.
 There were teething problems–air crews were expected to fly C-47s by day as well as AC-47s at night; gunners burned out guns; munitions were fired just for resale value of the brass; Vang Pao was initially reluctant to employ them for fear of friendly casualties.
 The experience of the pilots helped though; for instance, Captain Khamphanh (of the air-to-air victory) had logged over 7,000 flying hours.
 Nevertheless, the three Spookies soon proved their worth and began averaging about 50 nocturnal combat sorties per month.

 By January 1970, the People's Republic of China had taken advantage of a pre-existing treaty to build a highway south from Yunnan Province through western Laos toward the Thai/Lao border.
 The Chinese dispatched a truck convoy southwards on that road.
 As it was approaching Pak Beng, it came under air attack by two B Team T-28s of the RLAF, with 15 trucks destroyed.
 Further air assaults on that road were deterred, however, by the stationing of 400 antiaircraft guns of various calibers along its length.

-In March 1970, the North Vietnamese again attacked on the Plaine des Jarres.
+In March 1970, the North Vietnamese again attacked on the Plain of Jars.
 A few days later, on 18 March, an advanced RLAF air base at Sam Thong was overrun.
 In the fighting on the Plain des Jarres, the RLAF lost three T-28Ds, plus two O-1 and one U-17 light aircraft.
 The need for air power became so desperate that Air America C-7 Caribous were used as makeshift bombers, dropping barrels of napalm on the invading Vietnamese.
 Communist forces pushed close enough to the RLAF bases at Muang Soui and Long Tieng that combat sortie time dwindled enough that one Hmong T-28 pilot flew 31 missions in a single day.